 No visit to the park is complete without a stop at the impressive Visitor Centre.
 It has everything you might want to know about Lake Superior, from the geology to flora and fauna, cultural history, the influence of the Group of Seven painters, and canoeing the Sand River.
 One exhibit tells the story of the wreck of the Edmund Fitzgerald, the Great Lakes freighter that sank in a fierce Lake Superior storm, made famous by the Gordon Lightfoot song.

-Everything about Lake Superior is big – the world’s largest lake, and accounting for about 10% of the world’s surface fresh water.
+Everything about Lake Superior is big – the world’s largest lake, holding about 10% of the world’s surface fresh water.
 A small though intriguing interactive display really helps to put this in perspective.
 The model includes all of the Great Lakes, but only Lake Superior is filled with water.
 You tilt the model so that the water drains from Lake Superior into the other lakes.
 All of the other lakes fill with water, with a lot left over.
 No wonder they call it Superior.

 For more information see Lake Superior Provincial Park on Ontario Park’s website.